Dental Care for Children: How to Take Care of Your Child’s Teeth

 Taking care of your toddler’s teeth

-You’ll have to take the lead until your child is old enough to wash their own teeth.
+You’ll have to take the lead until your child is old enough to wash their teeth.

-It is advised to sit cross-legged with a small toddler who is reclining in your lap and gazing up at you.
+Sitting cross-legged with a small toddler reclining in your lap and gazing up at you is advised.
 You get easy access to the rear of their teeth because of this.

-Giving your toddler something to play with or watch can be a nice diversion if they aren’t being cooperative.
-Until the child learns to spit, you should be brushing twice a day and wiping away excess toothpaste with a piece of gauze.
+Giving your toddler something to play with or watch can be a nice diversion if they aren’t cooperative.
+Until the child learns to spit, you should be brushing twice daily and wiping away excess toothpaste with gauze.

-You can start applying a little larger, pea-sized dollop of toothpaste on the toothbrush once your youngster can spit.
+Once your youngster can spit, You can apply a little larger, pea-sized dollop of toothpaste on the toothbrush.
 Children should clean their teeth twice daily for two minutes each.

 Up until the age of 8, you should continue to oversee your child’s dental care.
 They might not have the manual skill required to reach every part of the mouth before that age.

-The American Academy of Pediatric Dentistry advises consulting your kid’s pediatric dentist about thumb sucking if your child is older than three because it may cause crooked teeth or bite issues.
+The American Academy of Pediatric Dentistry advises consulting your kid’s pediatric dentist about thumb-sucking if your child is over three because it may cause crooked teeth or bite issues.

 The ADA also suggests seeing the dentist frequently and changing your toothbrush every three to four months.